Lyndon B. Johnson: Post-presidency (1969–1973)

 Johnson gave Nixon high grades in foreign policy, but worried that his successor was being pressured into removing U.S. forces from South Vietnam before the South Vietnamese were able to defend themselves.
-"If the South falls to the Communists, we can have a serious backlash here at home," he warned.
+"If the South falls to the Communists, we can have a serious backlash here at home", he warned.

 During the 1972 presidential election, Johnson only reluctantly endorsed Democratic nominee George McGovern, a senator from South Dakota; McGovern had long opposed Johnson's foreign and defense policies.
-Johnson wanted to attend the Democratic National Convention, but was advised not to attend as he would not be welcome.
+Johnson wanted to attend the 1972 Democratic National Convention, but was advised not to attend as he would not be welcome and he was still immensely unpopular.
 The McGovern nomination and platform dismayed him.
 Nixon could be defeated, Johnson insisted, "if only the Democrats don't go too far left".
 Johnson felt Edmund Muskie would be more likely to defeat Nixon; however, he declined to try to stop McGovern receiving the nomination as he felt his unpopularity within the Democratic Party was such that anything he said was more likely to help McGovern.
+McGovern ultimately lost the 1972 election in a massive landslide.
 Johnson's protégé John Connally had served as President Nixon's Secretary of the Treasury and then stepped down to head "Democrats for Nixon", a group funded by Republicans.
 It was the first time that Connally and Johnson were on opposite sides of a general election campaign.

 Personal life

 Marriage and children

 On November 17, 1934, Johnson married Claudia Alta "Lady Bird" Taylor from Karnack, Texas.
 The two first met after he attended Georgetown University Law Center in Washington, D.C. for one semester.
 During their first date, Johnson asked her to marry him; many dates later, she finally agreed.
 The wedding was officiated by Arthur R. McKinstry at St. Mark's Episcopal Church in San Antonio.
 They had two daughters: Lynda Bird in 1944 and Luci Baines in 1947.
-Johnson gave his children names with the LBJ initials; his dog was named Little Beagle Johnson, and his home was the LBJ Ranch in the Texas Hill Country.
+Johnson gave his children names with the LBJ initials as a family tradition; his dog was named Little Beagle Johnson, and his home was the LBJ Ranch in the Texas Hill Country.
 His initials were on his cufflinks, ashtrays, and clothes.
 During his marriage, Johnson had affairs with "numerous" women, including socialite Alice Marsh, who was considered, outside his marriage, his most important relationship.